Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 'Dash' is a web application framework that provides pure Python and R abstraction around HTML, CSS, and JavaScript.
 Instead of writing HTML or using an HTML templating engine, you compose your layout using R functions within the 'dashHtmlComponents' package.
 The source for this package is on GitHub: plotly/dash-html-components.

-R.rsp — by Henrik Bengtsson, a year ago
+R.rsp — by Henrik Bengtsson, 2 years ago

 Dynamic Generation of Scientific Reports